List of methods

 saveObjects), the method accepts one or multiple records.

-See the individual methods for more information on syntax and usage.
+See the individual methods for more information about syntax and usage.

 Indexing methods are asynchronous.
 When you call one of these methods, Algolia adds a new task to a queue: the task, not the method call, performs the desired action.
 Algolia usually completes the task within seconds or milliseconds.
 It depends on the queue: the new task must wait its turn if the queue has multiple pending tasks.